 Ludmilla Savelieff draws on her experience in both domestic and international policy to assist clients on a variety of regulatory, legislative, and legal matters.

-While in law school, Ludmilla served as the assistant to C. Boyden Gray, former White House Counsel and former U.S. Ambassador to the European Union.
-She was elected as a Vice President on the Executive Board of the Student Bar Association, where she represented part-time student interests.
-Additionally, she was an active member of the Georgetown Journal of Law & Public Policy staff, where she served as a Symposium Director.
+While in law school, Ludmilla served as the assistant to former White House Counsel and former US Ambassador to the European Union C. Boyden Gray.
+She was elected as a vice president on the executive board of the Student Bar Association, where she represented part-time student interests.
+Additionally, she was an active member of the Georgetown Journal of Law & Public Policy staff, where she served as a symposium director.